 As a fan community member, I have been fortunate to have interactions with the Jurassic Park/Jurassic World cast Sam Neill (who I have also met in person!), Colby Boothman (Leon in Jurassic World) and crew JA Bayona, Colin Trevorrow, Emily Carmichael and Jack Horner on Twitter.
 This has created some interesting discussions and teases for the fandom online.
 In 2020 I collaborated with Jurassic fandom Youtuber Klayton Fioriti (279,000 subscribers, over 107 million video views) on palaeontology in the upcoming 2022 film Jurassic World: Dominion.
 This collab has had over 60,000 views and over 1,900 likes.
 You can watch the video below!

 I have extensive volunteer Museum outreach experience.
 This has included engaging the public with palaeontology at Bristol Museum & Art Gallery for their 2017 Pliosaurus!
 Exhibition.
 I have also volunteered with Dinosaur Isle Museum on the Isle of Wight in 2019 and done outreach with The Bristol Dinosaur Project at Bristol Museum (Bristol Rocks! and Dinosaur Takeover!).
 This outreach experience has also included helping The Bristol Dinosaur Project with running workshops with children in schools.
 Since I started Jurassic Finds back in January 2018 the blog has been very well received.
-The blog has seen over 15,000 readers as of January 2021 from across the globe, with many positive reactions being received from those who have read my posts so ‘Thank You’ all!
+The blog has seen over 20,000 readers as of May 2021 from across the globe, with many positive reactions being received from those who have read my posts so ‘Thank You’ all!